 Ofcom to build tech hub in Manchester ahead of online safety role

 Ofcom regulates communications in the UK – from broadcasting to telecoms and the postal service.
-We are now preparing for new duties to help make the internet a safer place – in addition to a new role making sure telecoms networks have adequate cyber security.
+It is now preparing for new duties to help make the internet a safer place1 – in addition to a new role making sure network firms have adequate cyber security.

 The city offers a highly skilled workforce, alongside the research strengths of world-class universities and their deep pool of graduate talent.
 Some of Ofcom’s partner organisations – including GCHQ and the National Cyber Security Centre – already have Manchester bases.